obrie/retrokit/docs/research/hardware.md

 * 4GB is more than enough for what RetroPie requires; you can probably get away with 2GB
 * 2.4ghz controllers / keyboards are faster and easier to use than Bluetooth, so I generally prefer those
-* SSD drives are preferred over SD cards due to their availability capacity and durability
+* SSD drives are preferred over SD cards due to their available capacity and durability
 * A 3.5A power supply is recommended for stable USB power needs
 * 8Bitdo has the only wireless arcade stick I've found and supports 2.4ghz